yaellysh/PolarTransform/README.md

 # PolarTransform

-Program that allows you to convert ultrasound images into a human understandable format.
+A program that allows you to convert ultrasound images into a human understandable format.

 ## Description

-An in-depth paragraph about your project and overview of use.
+We we provided with ultrasound image data in a format not easily understandable by the human eye.
+Each ultrasound frame was formatted in the Cartesian coordinate system whereas the typical ultrasound image is in the form of a sector scan, a shape created through a polar transformation.
+As well as this, the untrasound was combined into one 416x3840 image contained 80 individual frames.
+Each frame had to be spliced out of this combined image and rotated before being warped using a polar transformation.
 ## Getting Started

 ### Dependencies